KCCG/ClinSV/README.md

 ## Licence

-ClinSV is free for research and education purposes.
-For clinical or commercial use, please see the [ClinSV licence](LICENCE.md) for more details.
+ClinSV is free for research and education purposes, please refer to [ClinSV licence](LICENCE.md) agreement for full terms.
+For clinical or commercial use, please contact bdi[at]garvan.org.au for additional information.

 ## Citation